Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Slow Mixing in the Antiferroelectric Phase

 \section{Slow Mixing in the Antiferroelectric Phase}

-Now we consider the mixing time of Glauber dynamics in the antiferroelectric phase.
-In this region, the Boltzmann weights satisfy $a + b < c$, so configurations tend to favor corner (type-$c$) vertices.
+While Glauber dynamics can be slowly mixing in the ferroelectric phase, we find it is true for substantially different reasons.
+In the antiferroelectric phase, Boltzmann weights satisfy $a + b < c$, so configurations tend to favor corner (i.e.,~type-$c$) vertices.
 The main insight behind our slow mixing proof is that when $c$ is sufficiently large, the six-vertex model can behave like the low-temperature hardcore model on $\Z^2$ where configurations predominantly agree with one of two ground states.
 Liu recently formalized this argument in~\cite{liu} and showed that Glauber dynamics for the six-vertex model with free boundary conditions requires exponential time when $\max(a,b) < \mu c$, where $\mu \le 2.639$ is the connective constant of self-avoiding walks on the square lattice \cite{guttmann2001square}.
 His proof uses a Peierls argument based on topological obstructions introduced by Randall~\cite{ran-top} in the context of independent sets.
-In this section, we extend Liu's result to the region depicted in \Cref{fig:phase-diagram-us} by computing a closed-form multivariate generating function that upper bounds the number of self-avoiding walks and accounts for disparities in their Boltzmann weights induced by the parameters of the six-vertex model.
+In this section, we extend Liu's result to the region depicted in \Cref{fig:phase-diagram-us} by computing a closed-form multivariate generating function that upper bounds the number of self-avoiding walks and better accounts for disparities in their Boltzmann weights induced by the parameters of the six-vertex model.